 For information on the spring raptor migration here and elsewhere, including in spring 2022, see Spring Migration of Grey-faced Buzzards and Chinese Sparrowhawks in Hong Kong.

-The resident birds of prey include Bonelli’s Eagle, Crested Serpent-Eagle (well, maybe at least some passage migrants), Crested Goshawk, Besra and Black Kite, with White-bellied Sea-Eagle also seen at times.
-Other passing raptors have included Osprey and Eastern Buzzard; swifts and swallows occur, and six Blue-tailed Bee-eaters passed by one day.
-Hence, watching for visible migration can be rewarding here.
+The resident birds of prey include Bonelli’s Eagle [spring 2022, but not 2023], Crested Serpent-Eagle (maybe at least some passage migrants), Crested Goshawk, Besra and Black Kite, with White-bellied Sea-Eagle also seen at times.
+Other passing raptors in spring have included Osprey, Eastern Marsh Harrier and Eastern Buzzard; swifts and swallows occur, and Blue-tailed Bee-eaters on two spring days.
+Hence, watching for visible migration in spring can be rewarding here.

 Autumn perhaps also productive, as indicated by observations in early October 2022 after relatively quiet September: included Hong Kong’s second Booted Eagle, along with several Crested Honey-Buzzards, Japanese and Chinese Sparrowhawks, Eurasian Kestrels and Northern Hobbies; and White-throated Needletails [more in a day than all past HK autumn records!].